Vandivier/gemini-fullstack-adk-quickstart/README.md

 Notably, this repo uses the Vercel AI SDK on the front end.

 [This article](https://medium.com/@jjaladi/langgraph-vs-adk-a-developers-guide-to-choosing-the-right-ai-agent-framework-b59f756bcd98) also provides an interesting comparison for choosing google-adk or langgraph.

+## troubleshooting

+1. Read this README in full, notably the bit on Copilot Instructions
+2. try running the app three different ways to help pinpoint your issue:
+    1. `make dev`
+    2. `make debug-dev`
+    3. through Docker
+3. if you `npm run build` the ui and run that static build locally, be sure to clear your cache and rebuild when you make changes.